denten-books/plain-text/main.md

 persevere and assert themselves through the abstraction.[^ln2-abstraction]

-Forced to confront the universal Turing machine *as a mechanism*, the historian must aknowledge that it borrows from a number of extant designs, which, together and incrementally, give the UTM its physical form.
+Forced to confront the universal Turing machine *as a mechanism*, the historian must acknowledge that it borrows from a number of extant designs, which, together and incrementally, give the UTM its physical form.
 A media history of Turing machines as devices differs from its intellectual history as symbolic, mathematical abstraction in interesting and instructive ways.[^ln2-turing]